Top Things to do in Tanzania: Adventures and Experiences Every Traveler Must Try

 The crater offers one of your best chances to spot the elusive Big Five (lion, leopard, elephant, rhino, and buffalo) in a single game drive.
 Crucially, it's one of the last places to reliably see the endangered Black Rhino.

 Look for the vibrant pink of flamingos dusting the soda lake, hippos wallowing in the pools, and massive bull elephants roaming the grasslands.
-The sheer volume and proximity of the animals will astound you.

 3. Seek out Giants in Tarangire National Park